mcoeur/lambda-lazy-resizer/README.md

 # Lambda lazy resizer

-This lambda function resizes images stored on an AWS S3 on-the-fly then redirects to the resized image.
+This lambda function resizes images stored on an AWS S3 bucket on-the-fly then redirects to the resized image.

 Use in combination with AWS API Gateway (and S3 Conditional Redirects).